denten-books/plain-text/3-format.md

 (a specific chair) embodies a somewhat more limited, corrupted even, version of that perfect idea.
-The task of the philosopher becomes one of reconstructing the single ideal notion of the perfect chair from its many imperfect instantiations.
-A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965;
+The task of the philosopher becomes one of reconstructing the single ideal notion of the perfect chair from its many imperfect exemplars.
+A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them into "class instances" [@hoare_record_1965;
 @nygaard_history_1981].
-The abstract class can further be modified, or extended when called into action.
+The abstract class can further be modified or extended when called into action.
 In this way the abstract category of chairs becomes a given chair, complete with individual flaws and imperfections.
+I could, for example, modify the chair by attaching a small desk.
+It still remains a chair.
-As before, the flaws an imperfections are considered insignificant compared to the perfected form of the ideal chair.
+As before, the flaws an modification are considered insignificant compared to the perfected form of the ideal chair.
 In the idealist tradition, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material